UXPin/adele/README.md

 First of all, thank you 👏 🙏.
 Secondly, the process of adding a new system is really easy:

 1. Clone the Adele repo
-2. `npm run template { name of the company }` - it will automatically generate an empty JSON in the catalog src/data/systems.
+2. `npm run template-build {company-name}` - it will automatically generate an empty JSON in the catalog src/data/systems.
 The file is going to have a name that you mentioned in the CLI (for clarity's sake let's keep it as the company name).
 If you haven't filled in the name, look for a file called 'new-system.JSON' and change its name to {company}.JSON.
 3. Fill in the empty JSON with the right data.
-4. Compile the common data JSON (used by Adele's table on the website) by running `npm run data-build`.
+4. Compile the common data JSON (used by Adele's table on the website) by running `npm run data-build`. **Note: this will update the generated data.JSON file, so you may see an unexpected diff when you run `git status`.
+Don't worry about that!**
 5. Test the Adele website by running `npm run serve` (if you don't see your system on the website, make sure you've saved data.JSON).
 6. If everything is a-OK create a pull-request.